Simulation of single-qubit open quantum systems: RECOMBINATION

 \section{RECOMBINATION}

-In this section we utilise methods developed within the context of Hamiltonian simulation \cite{Berry}-\cite{wieb} to show that higher order Suzuki integrators \cite{Suzuki1,Suzuki2} can be used to simulate $T_t$ up to arbitrary accuracy $\epsilon$, using a finite sequence of implementations of $T^{(j)}_{t'} := e^{t'\mathcal{L}_j}$.
+In this section we explore the extent to which methods developed within the context of Hamiltonian simulation \cite{Berry}-\cite{wieb}, based on higher order Suzuki-Lie-Trotter integrators \cite{Suzuki1,Suzuki2}, can be generalised to construct a procedure for the simulation of $T_t$, up to arbitrary accuracy $\epsilon$, via a finite sequence of implementations of quantum channels $T^{(j)}_{t'} := e^{t'\mathcal{L}_j}$.
 In particular we wish to place an upper bound on the number of implementations of $T^{(j)}_{t'}$ required within this sequence.

 Given the generator $\mathcal{L} = \sum_{j=1}^m \mathcal{L}_j$ of a dynamical semigroup of quantum channels, as per \eqref{prelim} where $m=4$, we begin by assuming that